Bisonai/datamaxi-python/README.md

 [![Code Style](https://img.shields.io/badge/code_style-black-black)](https://black.readthedocs.io/en/stable/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the official implementation of Python client for DataMaxi+ API.
+This is the official implementation of Python SDK for DataMaxi+ API.
 The package can be used to fetch both historical and latest data using [DataMaxi+ API](https://docs.datamaxiplus.com/).
 This package is compatible with Python v3.8+.